 About LCC

-The Lake Champlain Committee is a watershed-based nonprofit, tax-exempt charitable organization under Section 501(c)3 of the Internal Revenue Code.
+The Lake Champlain Committee is a watershed-based bi-state nonprofit, tax-exempt charitable organization under Section 501(c)3 of the Internal Revenue Code.
 Donations are tax-deductible.
-We use science-based advocacy, education, and collaborative action to protect and restore water quality, safeguard natural habitats and ensure recreational access.
+We use science-based advocacy, education, and collaborative action to protect and restore water quality, safeguard natural habitats, ensure recreational access, and foster stewardship.
 We are also the home organization for the Lake Champlain Paddlers’ Trail, providing a safe, recreational corridor for human-powered craft on the lake.
-Please join us in our ongoing efforts.
+Please join us in our ongoing work.

-With the support of our members and online activists, LCC works to address the most pressing environmental issues facing the lake - phosphorus pollution, invasive species, toxic pollution - and to ensure access to this wonderful public resource.
+With the support of our members and online activists, LCC works to address the most pressing environmental issues facing the lake - climate change, nutrient pollution, invasive species, toxic pollution - and to ensure access to this wonderful public resource.